 C: Accident Description

 Continuing down the page is an area for the police officer to describe the accident, including space for a diagram or drawing.

 At the bottom of page one of the police report is the officer’s information, including badge number and rank.
 The officer’s information may be important for a variety of reasons.

 How to Read a South Carolina Accident Report, Page Two

 E: Injury Information

-The top of page two is dedicated to listing the condition of the people involved in the accident.
+The top of page two of the South Carolina police report is dedicated to listing the condition of the people involved in the accident.
 This can range from “not injured” all the way to “fatal.”
 It has fields for seat belt use, airbag deployment, whether the person was ejected from the vehicle, and if the person was taken to the hospital.
 It has provisions for pedestrians and cyclists as well.